 HEIs globally face challenges, including increased globalization pressure, scarcity of funding, and the fluctuation in demand and supply for higher education, and thereby HEIs strive for sustainability and chase strategic competitive advantages through creativity and innovation(Kianto et al., 2017).
 As innovation is indispensable to the well-being for the survival of HEIs, previous research has established several factors, including leadership styles and knowledge sharing, that influence innovation in HEIs(Elrehail et al., 2018).
-Accordingly, transformational leadership is one of the significant factors that assist in creating an atmosphere of trust that encourages innovation in the organization(Afsar & Masood, 2018).
+Accordingly, transformational leadership is one of the significant factors that assist in creating an atmosphere of trust that encourages innovation in organization(Afsar & Masood, 2018).

-Todam no organization can survive without continuous innovation.
+Today, no organization can survive without continuous innovation.
 Organizations must empower their employees to be innovative(S. Park & Jo, 2018).
-Esserts that leaders directly or indirectly support innovative behavior at all levels of the organization(Purwanto et al., 2021).
+The scholars confirm that leaders directly or indirectly support innovative behavior at all levels of the organization(Purwanto et al., 2021).
 In particular, transformational leaders usually inspire their employees by encouraging them(Bednall et al., 2018).
 Consequently, Masood & Afsar (2017) reported that transformational leaders inspire, motivate, and personalize considerations to create a good and supportive workplace.
 Then, the employees become more likely to generate and implement innovative ideas when they work in an environment that encourages them.

-Due to providuals are the ones who come up with and implement new ideas, good human resource management (HRM) is essential.
-It ill also be determined by knowledge, as all innovation entails creating new knowledge as both an input and an output(Donate et al., 2016; Donate & Guadamillas, 2015).
+Individuals are the ones who come up with and implement new ideas, thereby good human resource management (HRM) is essential for innovation.
+The scholars confirm that innovation determined by knowledge, as it entails creating new knowledge as both an input and an output(Donate et al., 2016; Donate & Guadamillas, 2015).
 Consequently, HRM practices and knowledge are critical drivers of innovation in organizations(Kianto et al., 2017).
-Because the leader influences indivdual behavior, previous study has investigated the relationship between leadership, HRM practices, and their function in promoting innovative work behavior.
+Because the leader influences individual's behavior, previous studies investigated the relationship between leadership, HRM practices, and their function in promoting innovative work behavior.
 According to the scholars, more mediators and moderators' factors in the relationship as mentioned above needs to be studied (Afsar & Umrani, 2019; Matej et al., 2020).

 Based on the above motivation and on best researcher knowledge, the earlier studies examined the relationship between different styles of leadership, HRM practices, and innovative work behavior in different contexts.
-However, the previously mentioned relationship model is not examined in practices.
-Thus, the present thesis intends to examine the influence of transformational leadership on innovative work behavior among HEIs in planate of Oman.
+However, the previously mentioned relationship model is not examined at the Omani context.
+Thus, the present thesis intends to examine the influence of transformational leadership on innovative work behavior among HEIs in the Sultanate of Oman.
 Furthermore, it extends the investigation to examine the mediation role of knowledge sharing, motivation to learn, and high-performance work system in the relationship mentioned above.